Records with Sonobeat in 1971

 It's July 1971, a sweltering summer in Austin, Texas, as Sonobeat producer Bill Josey Sr. begins working with Columbus, Ohio-based progressive rock trio Synthesis.
 Bill is hoping to glean one more 45 RPM stereo single release on Sonobeat Records in an already-marginal year.
 Synthesis consists of Daniel Warner, Thom Blum, and Scott Steelman.
 When the band forms in 1971, Scott is 19, Thom is 16, and Dan is 15.
 A year earlier, Scott records with Sonobeat as a member of a reconstituted version of nationally-known bubblegum band Ohio Express, but when this incarnation of Ohio Express starts to fall apart, Scott exits the band and returns to his hometown of Columbus.
 There he's approached by Dan and Thom to join their new band.
 They borrow money to buy a Hammond organ that their high school is retiring, practice in Dan's basement, and play around Columbus for a few months.
 But the band is considered too avant-garde.
 Feeling the band is unappreciated, Scott contacts Bill, who invites the trio down to Austin to record demo material.
 The band makes the 1,250 mile trek from Columbus to take Bill up on the offer.

-Synthesis is the third group Bill records at his new Sonobeat Studios in the KVET Building on North Lamar in Austin.
+Synthesis is the second group Bill records at his new Sonobeat Studios in the KVET Building on North Lamar in Austin.
 The four songs the trio records, all originals, include vocals Parliamentary Magistrates and Hocus Pocus and instrumentals Paroxysm and Horrible Adventures of a Man From Nell (that's right, "Nell", not "Hell").
 Bill records the basic instrumental beds onto four tracks on Sonobeat's Scully 280 half-inch machine, which he then mixes down to two tracks on Sonobeat's second half-inch machine, a Stemco.
 This leaves two available tracks for overdubs, and the resulting 4-track master is then mixed down to the final stereo master on an Ampex AG350 quarter-inch 2-track deck.

 Bill notes on the mix-down demo master tape box that Hocus Pocus and Paroxysm are candidates for a 45 RPM stereo single release, but the Sonobeat archives don't indicate why one is never released.
 We believe it may be because the band returns to Ohio shortly after recording with Sonobeat, and, since it isn't performing in Central Texas, it isn't on the Central Texas record-buyer's radar, making a regional release on the Sonobeat label hard to promote and financially impractical.